Every style of climbing. For every level of climber. Year-round. And all within a day’s drive. That’s Sierra Nevada.

 Good-to-know info for climbing in Lake Tahoe

-The season for Lake Tahoe is long but typically excludes the winter, as most areas are well above 5,000ft in elevation.
+The season for climbing near Lake Tahoe is long but typically excludes the winter, as most areas are well above 5,000ft in elevation.
 If you plan on an extended stay, there are ample camping opportunities nearby on Forest Service Land.
 Tread lightly, as it can sometimes be difficult to tell public from private land, and some areas harbor tenuous land management situations.
 If you are looking for a guide service, then your best source will be Alpenglow Expeditions.
 They hold a high degree of respect from the guiding community and are top notch with local knowledge and highly skilled, certified instructors and guides.

 Sierra Nevada has options by the bucket.
 Whether you want to go on a day of climbing High Sierra’s alpine classics or climb in Lake Tahoe, the US’s largest alpine lake, going out with a private, local guide ensures you get the most out of your adventure!